Sonora: Population 4,610; elevation 1,796 feet (547 meters)

 Con: It's a long drive to make twice a day, especially given one extremely serpentine section of Highway 120 you'll have to navigate.
 Sonora and Jamestown probably work better as bases for exploring the gold rush area than Yosemite.

-Lodging TLDR: Reviews on the area's hotels are decidedly mixed, but the 1859 Historic National Hotel, Miner's Motel, Best Western Plus Sonora Oaks, and Gunn House Hotel all score 80% or better on TripAdvisor, and the Barretta Gardens Inn tops 95%.
+Lodging TLDR: Reviews on the area's hotels are decidedly mixed, but the 1859 Historic National Hotel, Best Western Plus Sonora Oaks, America's Best Value Inn, and Gunn House Hotel all score 80% or better on TripAdvisor, and the Barretta Gardens Inn and Jamestown Hotel top 95%.

 1859 Historic National Hotel